A1 = 4 levels with Inspire 1 = 96 hours

 Talk about social and friendly relationships;

-Talk about the future and make predictions;
+Talk about future plans and intentions;

-Explain past experiences and childhood memories;
+Describe past experiences and childhood memories;

-Tell a personal story or describe a meaningful encounter.
+Tell a personal story or meaningful encounter.

 Grammar

-Review of Passé composé;
+Review of PRESENT;

 Interrogative structures and question words;

-Position of adjectives.
+Position of adjectives;

 A2.2 - Unités 3 & 4